PTSD Specialist

 Psychiatry located in Uniondale, NY

 Post-traumatic stress disorder (PTSD) affects millions of Americans.
 The disorder often leads to self-destructive behavior, flashbacks, depression, and substance abuse.
-With telehealth appointments and at Coping Nurse Practitioner in Psychiatry Services in Uniondale, New York, Judy E. Vansiea, DNP, MA, MS, APRN, NPP, works with veterans and others suffering from PTSD.
+With telehealth appointments and at Coping Nurse Practitioner in Psychiatry Services in Kansas and Uniondale, New York, Judy E. Vansiea, DNP, MA, MS, APRN, NPP, works with veterans and others suffering from PTSD.
 A veteran herself, Dr. Vansiea can provide expert diagnosis and customized treatment for PTSD.
 If you’re troubled by PTSD, call the office or book your appointment online.
-Telehealth appointments are available for those residing in the boroughs of New York such as Bronx, Brooklyn, Manhattan, Queens and Staten Island.
-Services continue to be available as well to Nassau and Suffolk Counties and all residents of the state of New York; along with all college students needing services within New York.
+Telehealth appointments are available for those residing in Kansas and the boroughs of New York such as Bronx, Brooklyn, Manhattan, Queens and Staten Island.
+Services continue to be available as well to Nassau and Suffolk Counties and all residents of the state of New York and Kansas; along with all college students needing services within New York and Kansas.

 PTSD Q & A